 Ambra Gateway can be installed on a virtual machine or server on the same network as the devices which it will receive DICOMs/HL7s from or send DICOMs/HL7s to.
 One Ambra Gateway can connect to multiple modalities on a single network.

 Click here to see the server/VM requirements.

-Yes, the Ambra Gateway can anonymize DICOM tag data as studies come into or leave the Ambra cloud.
-In addition to removing the tag data, the gateway can also replace or modify the DICOM tag data.
+Yes, Ambra Gateway can anonymize DICOM tag data as studies come into or leave the Ambra cloud.
+In addition to removing the tag data, Gateway can also replace or modify the DICOM tag data.

-Yes, the Ambra Gateway can send and receive HL7 messages.
+Yes, Ambra Gateway can send and receive HL7 messages.
 The gateway also has a ‘dropbox’ folder for uploading files such as pdfs, jpegs, movs, mp4s, tiffs, and more.
-Files placed in the dropbox folder will be DICOM-wrapped and uploaded as dicom encapsulated objects.
+Files placed in the dropbox folder will be DICOM-wrapped and uploaded as DICOM encapsulated objects.

 To expedite the installation process, please complete the pre-call checklist:

 Determine which ports you would like to use and create inbound and outbound firewall exceptions, if necessary.
 By default, Ambra uses ports 104, 4006, and 12000.

 Once you have Ambra Gateway installed you can request a PACS to PACS connection with any facility in the Ambra Gateway Network, visible in the Gateway Directory.